Longwood (Natchez, Mississippi): Description and history

 Samuel Sloan, a Philadelphia architect, designed the home in 1859 for cotton planter Haller Nutt.
-Work was halted in 1861 at the start of the American Civil War.
+Work was halted in 1861 at the start of the American Civil War when the craftsmen employed on the project, who were from Pennsylvania, abruptly left to join the Union army.
+Of the 32 rooms planned for the house, only nine rooms on the basement floor were completed.
+The basement was originally planned to have a wine cellar, school room, recreation room, and office, but were converted to living quarters by Nutt and a few local workers.
 Nutt died of pneumonia in 1864, leaving the work incomplete.
-Of the 32 rooms planned for the house, only nine rooms on the basement floor were completed.

-Haller Nutt's never-finished Natchez home, Longwood, was the last burst of Southern opulence before war and the federal ban on enslaving people brought the cotton barons' dominance to an end.
+Haller Nutt's never-finished Natchez home, Longwood, was the last burst of Southern opulence before war and the abolition of slavery brought the cotton barons' dominance to an end.
+On July 4, 1867, the Freedmen's Picnic was held on the grounds of Longwood, which was attended by more than 9,000 former slaves.
 Longwood survived decades of neglect and near-abandonment to become one of Natchez' most popular attractions.
+In 1968, Nutt's grandchildren sold the home to an investor, who donated as a historic house museum to the Pilgrimage Garden Club with the conditions that it could never be finished.

-Longwood is owned and operated as a historic house museum by the Pilgrimage Garden Club; it is also available for rent.
+Today, Longwood is operated year-round as a museum; it is also available for rent.

 In popular culture

 Longwood was featured in the Southern United States segment of Guide to Historic Homes of America, an in-depth production by Bob Vila for the A&E Network.

 In 2010, Longwood was used in the HBO series True Blood, for the external shots of the fictional Jackson, Mississippi, mansion of Russell Edgington, the Vampire King of Mississippi and Louisiana.